 Juggle, not balance

-One little thought that does impact me here is forget balance, think juggle when it comes to the ministry life.
-You want to achieve a balance of ministry and family, and personal life, I don’t think it’s possible, but you can juggle.
-So some weeks you’re going to have full on nights out, a lot of appointments, and you feel like you’re really running hard, and your family’s feeling it is as well.
+One little thought that does impact me here is to forget balance, think juggle when it comes to ministry life.
+You want to achieve a balance of ministry and family and personal life, I don’t think it’s possible, but you can juggle.
+So some weeks you’re going to have full-on nights out, a lot of appointments, and you feel like you’re really running hard, and your family’s feeling it is as well.